International Hat Company: Philanthropy

 International Hat engaged in various philanthropic activities.
 Most notably, was the establishment of two municipal parks under President and Chairman Pellegrino.
 Following the death of his business associate and the former president, Pellegrino donated land and money for the construction of a municipal park in Oran, the George Tilles Jr. Memorial Park.
 In 1968, Pellegrino commissioned a new park in Marble Hill, MO.
 Maria Pellegrino Park was dedicated in memory of Pellegrino's mother and opened to the public on June 2, 1972.
 During the dedication ceremonies, the Mayor declared the event to be remembered as "Pellegrino Appreciation Day."
 International Hat directly donated money to building the large pavilion at Pellegrino Park.

 Another philanthropic activity of the company was the donation of hats to certain American volunteer organizations.
-In 1981, International Hat donated 4,764 hats to the national convention of the Girls Scouts of America.
+In 1981, International Hat donated 4,764 hats to the national convention of the Girl Scouts of the USA.
 In 1989, the company produced 200 specially made women's spring hats for the General Federation of Women's Clubs (GWFC) convention delegates in Marble Hill.